-- Appropriate for the pupil

-- Inclusive and within a mixed ability class

-- Co-ordinated by the class teacher, SENDCO and Senior Leadership team

-- Part of a partnership between parents/carers, the pupil and school - Regularly updated and reviewed by our Senior Leadership Team as part of our whole school improvement plan - An integral part of our overall approach to monitoring the progress and development of all our pupils - Part of the local offer
+- Appropriate for the pupil - Inclusive and within a mixed ability class - Co-ordinated by the class teacher, SENDCO and Senior Leadership team - Part of a partnership between parents/carers, the pupil and school - Regularly updated and reviewed by our Senior Leadership Team as part of our whole school improvement plan - An integral part of our overall approach to monitoring the progress and development of all our pupils - Part of the local offer

-2. Information about Gayton's policies for the identification, assessment and provision for pupils with special educational needs, whether or not pupils have EHCPs, including how the school evaluates the effectiveness of its provision for such pupils.
+2. Information about Gayton's policies for the identification, assessment and provision for pupils with special educational needs, whether or not pupils have EHCPs, including how the school evaluates the effectiveness of its provision for such pupils

 We recognise that some of our pupils have a wider range of needs than others and these can be summarised into one or more of these categories:

 - 1. Cognition and learning

-- 2. Sensory and physical
+- 2. Social, emotional and mental health

-- 3. Social, mental and emotional health
+- 3. Communication and interaction

-- 4. Communication and interaction
+- 4. Physical and sensory

-All our pupils' needs are considered on an individual basis and following professional advice additional support, equipment and staff may be deployed.
+All of our pupils' needs are considered on an individual basis and following professional advice, additional support, equipment and staff may be deployed.
 Staff have a range of experiences, skills and knowledge that they bring to our general teaching team and use to support the identification of pupils with SEND.
-Concerns about a pupil's development in the four above areas may be highlighted from a variety of different agencies, not only school, including; family, health professionals, and social care teams.
+Concerns about a pupil's development in the four above areas may be highlighted from a variety of different agencies, not only school, including: family, health professionals and social care teams.

-As a school we seek and follow the advice from a range of specialists including:
+As a school we seek and follow advice from a range of specialists including:

 - the local authority's Educational Psychologist

-- social and communication teachers

 - school nurse

 - family support workers

-- special educational needs advisory and assessment team
+- special educational needs advisory and assessment team (SENATT)

 - speech and language therapists

-- hearing and vision support services

-- Orrets Meadow Outreach teacher (dyslexic specialist teacher).
+- Orrets Meadow Outreach teacher (dyslexic specialist teacher)

+- Child and Mental Health Services (CAMHS)

+- Gilbrook outreach

+- Occupational therapists

+- ASC team

+- EHCP team

-This advice is then used to support the identification, assessment and to develop the provision for pupils with SEND, whether or not they have an Education, Health and Care Plan.
+This advice is then used to support the identification, assessment and to develop the provision for pupils with SEND, whether or not they have an Education, Heath and Care Plan.

-Pupils may be identified as having SEND if their development in all or any of the four areas mentioned areas is:
+Pupils may be identified as having SEND if their development in all or any of the four areas mentioned is:

-- Very different from that of their peers starting from the same baseline - Significantly slower than that they previously attained

-- The gap between the pupil and their peers widens - Support is required to prevent a progress or developmental gap growing wider.
+- Very different from that of their peers starting from the same baseline - Significantly slower than that they previously attained - The gap between the pupil and their peers widens - Support is required to prevent a progress or developmental gap growing wider

 Provision is planned and delivered for all pupils by the class teacher who, where appropriate, may have some additional support such as a teaching assistant, advice from the SENDCO or a support agency.
 All pupils are tightly monitored and their progress is tracked.
-Monitoring and assessment takes place in many forms including observation, pupil views, formal and informal testing of all learning and interventions.
-Pupil successes are celebrated and where further support is needed for development this is explored through the SENDCO and then the Local Authority.
-In very rare cases pupils may receive an individual Education, Health and Care Plan when their needs are educationally driven and complex.
+Monitoring and assessment takes place in many forms including observation, pupil views, and formal and informal testing of all learning and interventions.
+Pupil successes are celebrated and, where further support is needed for development, this is explored through the SENDCO and then the Local Authority.
+In very rare cases, pupils may receive an individual Education, Health and Care Plan when their needs are educationally driven and complex.